reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 ## Valgrind

 [Valgrind](https://valgrind.org/) finds memory errors and is one of my favourite tools for working out why something crashes.
 My (probably grossly oversimplified) understanding is that it runs a program with a layer that checks all memory accesses for correctness (alignment, bounds etc).
 Unsurprisingly this makes things very slow to run.
+The information on the CRAN page was:

 ```
 ==42439== Memcheck, a memory error detector